Patent Infringement Settlement: Everything You Need to Know

 TiVo received a minimum of $215 million in a settlement from AT&T. This was for an infringement complaint filed in Texas and California courts.
 The suit revolved around TiVo's digital video recorder, the first of its kind in the marketplace.
 AT&T countersued, claiming TiVo violated three of its own patents.
 The issue was resolved by this patent licensing agreement less than a week before the case was set to go to trial.
 TiVo's attorney noted that they were pleased about this recognition of the value of TiVo's intellectual property.

 The settlement outlined a $51 million payment as well as quarterly payments that equaled to $164 million.
 AT&T was also to be held responsible for monthly license fees for each of their DVR subscribers over a certain level, through June 2018.
-In addition, both companies agreed to dismiss other pending litigation involving the other party and to cross-license their existing patent portfolios.
+Also, both companies agreed to dismiss other pending litigation involving the other party and to cross-license their existing patent portfolios.

 TiVo previously received two settlements for patent infringement from the Dish Network, through which they were awarded a total of more than $600 million.